 Business: No one would trust a restaurant that constantly causes people to feel ill nor will we trust brands that violate their own value.
 Earning trust from others is difficult but highly rewarding when obtained.
 Unfortunately, trust can be lost easily when things go wrong.

 Blockchain: It is the first real alternative that has shown potential in solving the trust issue with centralized institutions like banks or government.
 Through the use of smart contract within the blockchain, users no longer have to trust another human being to handle their transactions.

 Commonality #3— Network Growth

-Business: Throwing money at advertisement can only go so far.
+Business: Throwing money at an advertisement can only go so far.
 It is normally the referrals and returning customers that will ultimately make or break the business.
-A business that has already earned customer trusts can acquire returning business much easier than from a brand new customers.
+A business that has already earned customer trusts can acquire returning business much easier than from a brand new customer.

 Blockchain Really isn’t for Everything

 Many people will consider the potential to blockchain everything but I personally doubt that is a good idea.
 It is really good at recording transparent transactions and gathering consensus but it has a significant disadvantage in speed and efficiency.
 It is more effective in time and money when only a few people make decisions versus a network of thousands of people making decisions.
 It all comes down to how the unique blockchain advantages are being applied.